zvictor/tina.io/content/blog/Self-Hosted-Demo.md

 export const dbConnection = getDatabaseConnection({ queries })
 ```

-With this, you can use `dbConnection` just like [the client would be used](https://tina.io/docs/features/data-fetching/#making-requests-with-the-tina-client 'TinaCMS Client').
+With this, you can use `dbConnection` just like [the Tina Client would be used](https://tina.io/docs/features/data-fetching/#making-requests-with-the-tina-client 'TinaCMS Client').
 It will have all the generated queries and a request function for raw GraphQL requests.

-For example.
+Here is an example of using this:

 ```typescript
 import { dbConnection } from '../../lib/databaseConnection'